 Living in Exile with Chief Joseph

-For many the last day of the seige at Bear Paw marked the end of the Nez Perce Flight of 1877; however, for those nimí·pu· (Nez Perce) who turned themselves over to military care it was not even half way in terms of distance and time.
-Despite the terms of the agreement, those 432 nimí·pu· were sent to Fort Leavenworth in Kansas that winter, and exiled then to Indian Territory (Oklahoma) the next summer.
+For many who study the Nez Perce Flight of 1877 today, the seige at Bear Paw marked the end of the event; however, for those Nimiipuu (Nez Perce) who turned themselves over to military care, the ordeal was far from over.
+Although they expected to be able to return home upon surrender, those 432 Nimiipuu were sent to Fort Leavenworth in Kansas that winter, and exiled then to Indian Territory (Oklahoma) the next summer.

 hímı.n maqsmáqs (Yellow Wolf) remembers: "We were not badly treated in captivity.
 We were free as long as we did not come towards Idaho and Wallowa.
 Only the climate killed many of us.
 All the newborn babies died, and many of the old people too.
 Everything so different from our old homes.
 No mountains, no springs, no clear running rivers...
 We called where we were held Eeikish Pah (Hot Place).
 All the time, night and day, we suffered from the climate.
 For the first year, they kept us all where many got shaking sickness, chills, hot fever.
 We were always lonely for our old-time homes.”

 kulkulsiyeké.t (Matthew Whitfield) also spoke of that time: “I always think of our slavery in Indian Territory.
 I cannot forget it!
 Held in bondage till half our band died in that hot, flat country.
 Babies and children dying. . . .
 I can never put its memory from my mind.”